ropaolle/artdatabanken/INFO.md

 ## TODO

-- [ ]
-- [ ] Visa om bild används, filter för alla bilder som inte används
+- [ ] Add and merge image/species that alredy exists in the bundel.
+Right now we get duplications.
 - [ ] Check TODO:s
 - NICE TO HAVE
   - [ ] Refactor state to smaller chunks https://github.com/pmndrs/zustand/blob/main/docs/guides/slices-pattern.md